SapphicMoe/parallel.report/README.md

 3. `yarn install`

 - To preview, run `yarn dev`.
 Pages will update automatically on file save.
 - To build your site, run `yarn build`.
 Afterwards, you can run `yarn preview` to serve the site from the `dist/` folder.

-> Make sure that you change the `site` variable in `astro.config.mjs` if you plan on making your site public.

 You're now up and running!